xeuxdev/Headbwoi/README.md

-<h1> Hi✋, I'm <br> Tochukwu John <br> A Frontend Developer😋. </h1> <br>
+<h1> Hi✋, I'm <br> Tochukwu John <br> A Frontend Developer. </h1> <br>

 # 💫 About Me:
-I am a self-taught Frontend Developer with a passion for building interactive user interfaces and experiences using the latest and most efficient technologies and design systems available.
-My goal is to deliver the best, easiest, and most functional long-term solutions that meet the client's requirements. <br/>
+I am a Frontend Developer I build interactive user interfaces and experiences using the latest and most efficient technologies and design systems available.
+I deliver the best, easiest, and most functional long-term solutions that meet the company's requirements. <br/>
 I work with TypeScript, Reactjs and Nextjs as a framework.
 I also use BaaS solutions such as Firebase. <br/>
 I am currently looking to collaborate and build really cool things.